kodeutility/flappy-bird-clone/README.md

 **Flappy Bird** is a mobile game developed by Vietnamese video game artist and programmer Dong Nguyen, under his game development company dotGears.
 The game is a side-scroller where the player controls a bird, attempting to fly between columns of green pipes without hitting them.

 The game is created for learning purpose only.
-The repository can be cloned and be played in you computer.
+The repository can be cloned and be played in your computer.

 There are 2 themes which are randomly selected at the beginning of the game.
 - Day